Demchugdongrub: Downfall

 After World War II, and the collapse of the Federation, Demchugdongrub lived in Beijing for four years under the supervision of the Kuomintang government.
-Just before the founding of the People's Republic of China, in August 1949 he managed to establish an "Autonomous Government" in the westernmost region of Inner Mongolia.
-In December, threatened by the Communist army, Demchugdongrub fled to the People's Republic of Mongolia and was at first welcomed there, but was later arrested by the authorities in the following February and deported to China in September 1950, where he was charged with treason.
+Just before the founding of the People's Republic of China, in August 1949 he managed to establish the Mongolian Alashan Republic in Alxa Banner, Inner Mongolia.
+With the rapid advance of the People’s Liberation Army in northwestern China, on 20 September 1949, Demchugdongrub fled the region to Guaizihu in Ejin Banner, taking the state seal with him.
+Remaining officials, headed by Darijaya, reorganized the decaying Mongolian Autonomous Government into the Western Mongolian Autonomous Government [zh], and negotiated a peaceful transfer of authority with Yang Dezhi on 5 October 1949, thus surrendering to Communist forces by 15 October 1949 and renaming administration to Alasha Khoshut Banner People's Government [zh].

+With the collapse of his government, Prince De maintained contacts with the Mongolian People's Republic.
+On 29 December 1949, lured by the PRM leaders, he fled to Outer Mongolia with his secretary Tseren-dorji, aide-de-camp Tumendelger, and two other guides.
+He invited key generals Li Shouxin, Sukhbaatar and Ombagatur to join him there, leaving the remaining officials to negotiate surrender arrangements with Communist authorities.
+Despite initial warm welcome, he was interned on 27 February 1950, arrested on 1 March 1950 and subsequently extradited to China on 18 September 1950 in where he was charged with treason.
 Under supervision, he wrote nine memoirs and was pardoned 13 years later in April 1963.
 After his release from jail, Demchugdongrub worked at an Inner Mongolian history museum in Hohhot until his death at the age of 64.